geonetwork/website/README.md

 ```

+If you need to build the user documentation, retrieve user and developer
-Retrieve user and developer docs using shell script:
+docs using shell script:

 ```
   ./checkup_docs.sh